raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 ### the question that is the entire point of the essay

-Did writing it as a pipeline, and then refactoring it to a single pass make it easier to write than if we had tried to write it as a single pass in the first place?
+> Did writing it as a pipeline, and then refactoring it to a single pass, make it easier to write the single pass solution than if we had tried to write it as a single pass in the first place?

 You be the judge.

 ---